-Edamame served in the pod is a popular appetizer at most Japanese food restaurants and is a great choice for vegetarians, vegans, or anyone wanting to eat healthy particularly since it is packed full of healthy and low-fat soy protein.
-More and more health-conscious restaurants and delis are adding edamame to their selections.
-They are a healthy vegan snack and a great source of protein for vegetarians.
+Edamame served in the pod is a popular appetizer at most Japanese food restaurants.
+It is a good choice for vegetarians, vegans, or anyone wanting to eat healthy, particularly since it is packed with low-fat soy protein.
+Edamame is sold both fresh and frozen.

-- Pan-searing: Heat a frying pan over high heat.
-Add the edamame and reduce the heat to medium-high.
+To give the edamame a smokey taste, cook in a hot frying pan over medium-high heat.
 Allow the pods to cook until they are lightly charred, then turn them over to char the other side.
-Cook until tender and charred.
+Cook until tender.
 Serve warm or hot.

-- Seasoning and shelling: You can season the edamame pods or season them after shelling.
+The edamame pods can be seasoned or the seasoning can be added after shelling.
 Try different varieties of sea salt, red pepper flakes, or sesame seeds.